LOLAPPS-Project/LOLAPPS/Contributing.md

 MitreID: The official Mitre technique identifier

 ## Understanding Privs
 None: Use this for apps you can self-register to WITHOUT user interaction.
-Use this even if you need special access to view the application.\
+For instance, if you want to use Discord as a C2 or to host files, that's something you can carry out without obtaining credentials of a user that's not yours.\
-User: Needs a user account that wasn't made by you\
+User: Needs a local or cloud-based user account that wasn't made by you.\
-User interaction: An employee or user needs to click something to finish the exploitation process\
+User interaction: An employee or user needs to be convinced to do "something" to finish the exploitation process.\
-Administrator: Special access rights within an application\
+Administrator: Needs administrative rights to carry out.\

 Note: Be concise if multiple privilege sets can accomplish a technique.
 For instance, in the Zix template, I wrote User interaction/User since an attacker can carry out Phishing if they aquire a User account in a different way.
+Another example would be DLL hijacking, which can be considered User interaction/User, since you could technically social engineer a user into clicking a file that pulls the malicious DLL and drops it into the correct directory.

 ```
 ---